612-306-9558

 If you are at a point in your life that would allow you the opportunity to move, take it!
 If you had children, maybe they are now in college or have graduated from college and are out of the house.
 We’ve gone through those emotions of becoming empty nesters.
 Our dog died right after our youngest graduated from high school and went off to college in Arizona.
 We became complete empty-nesters in 2021.
 However, we were not ready to retire yet, being in our early 50’s at that time.

-We reflected on our years together, the places we’ve been, the experiences we’ve had.
-We decided to make a lifestyle change.
-We saw and did as much as we wanted to in Minnesota and Wisconsin and made dozens of road trips to Michigan to see family too.
-We were ready to experience a different part of our amazing country.
+Over the years, we reflected on the places we’ve been and the experiences we’ve shared.
+A lifestyle change felt like the next step.
+Minnesota and Wisconsin offered everything we wanted to see and do, with dozens of road trips to Michigan to visit family along the way.
+After all that, it was time to explore a different part of our amazing country.
 You can read more about our story on my About Paul page.

 The point is, I know what it’s like to pivot.
 I understand what it means to research new communities and consider moving across the country.
 When we moved, Michelle could continue her same business offering website services since she is free to “work from anywhere”.
 I, however, had to establish myself again in a brand-new community.
 Thankfully, I had 20+ years of experience so getting acclimated wasn’t too difficult.